alibaba/ansible-provider-docs/docs/docsite/README.md

 Note that module documentation can actually be [generated from a DOCUMENTATION docstring][module-docs] in the modules directory, so corrections to modules written as such need to be made in the module source, rather than in docsite source.

-To install sphinx and the required theme, install pip and then "pip install sphinx sphinx_rtd_theme"
+To install sphinx and the required theme, install pip and then "pip install --no-cache-dir sphinx sphinx_rtd_theme"

 [file issues]: https://github.com/ansible/ansible/issues
 [module-docs]: https://docs.ansible.com/developing_modules.html#documenting-your-module